 The World Health Organisation has a universal definition of assistive technology .

-- technology everyone in a home uses that isn’t related to your disability, like a standard kettle to boil water
+- home equipment that everyone uses, that isn’t related to your disability, like a standard kettle

 - items for treatment or rehabilitation